-Foreign currency risk measurement includes the calculation of historical VaR (Value-at-risk), ES (expected shortfall) and actual profit/loss due to holding of open FX position.
+Foreign currency risk measurement includes the calculation of historical VaR and actual profit/loss due to holding of open FX position.
 Historical VaR calculation is performed with 99% confidence level under assumption of holding the positions over 1 day.
 Calculation is performed basing on one year daily observations (252 trading days) and using exponentially weighted moving average to derive historical VaR estimation.

-Monitoring and control over foreign currency risk involves comparing the obtained results of risk measurement with the established limits that correspond to the Bank's risk appetite for foreign currency risk.
+Monitoring and control over currency risk involves comparing the obtained results of risk measurement with the established limits that correspond to the Group's risk appetite for currency risk.

-Currency risk limits includes:
+Group's foreign currency risk limits includes:

-- position limits for individual currencies and the total open foreign currency position, both intraday and overnight; - VaR limit and Stressed VaR-limit; - ES-limit; - Daily, quarterly and annual Stop-loss limits.
+- position limits for individual currencies and the total open foreign currency position, both intraday and overnight; - VaR limit; - Daily, quarterly and annual Stop-loss limits.